luyadev/luya/docs/guide/app-openapi.md

 ## PHP Documentation

-The details, descriptions and paramters or mostly read from the PhpDoc blocks, this means documentation inside the code will be exposed to the API Consumers, thefore its finally absolute worth to take time making propper documentations.
+The details, descriptions and paramters or mostly read from the PHPDoc blocks, this means documentation inside the code will be exposed to the API Consumers, thefore its finally absolute worth to take time making propper documentations.
 This will make other developers, yourself and API Consumers happy.
 The LUYA OpenAPI generator can interpret reference to objects and classes, will follow them and publish those to the OpenAPI.

 An example of an LUYA Admin API Defintion: